pahaz/cryptoassets/README.rst

 * AppleByte

-It is easy to add support for other cryptocurrencies.
+It is easy to add support for any cryptocurrency.

 Databases
 ++++++++++++++++++++